My new Bark River UP Gunny arrived in the mail at 4 p.m., and by 11 a.m. the next day it was being used to help skin and gut a whitetail doe.

 I’ve used Canadian-style blades in the field for some 20 years.
 I hoped someone would take my favorite Canadian blade design, in my favorite convex grind, in one of my favorite steels and combine it with one of my favorite handles.
 That happened with the UP Bravo, and mine was used and carried all summer in the western mountains.

 This similar design in the smaller Gunny series is a stroke of genius.
-I’ve gone through four different Gunny configurations and manifestations and I am an unabashed Gunny user and enthusiast.
+I’ve gone through several different Gunny configurations and manifestations and I am an unabashed Gunny user and enthusiast.
 This latest design may turn out to be the best yet.

 Enough gushing.
 A cool knife that doesn’t work in the field is just so much eye candy.